erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 ```
 Amazing!
 We now see what version of "hello" we have deployed!

-See the Store for our App is set to "local"?
+See from 'juju status' that the Store for our App is set to "local"?
 This tells us that we are using a local version of the charm, instead the one from charmstore.

 # The update-status hook & juju run
 Lets now turn our eyes a bit towards the update-status hook.
 This hook is triggered periodically as you can see in the [juju-state-machine].
 Its a great place to gather information or evaluate the status of your application.
 The interval at which this update-status occurs is however several minutes.
 You dont have that time when you are debugging.
 We need a means to trigger it to run when you want it to.